 |Gambia||Niger||United Arab Emirates|

-*Syria was suspended from the OIC on August 15, 2012 for the government's violent suppression of the revolt in the country.
+*Syria was suspended from the OIC on August 15, 2012 in response to the government's violent suppression of the revolt in the country.

 |Freedom of Association||Legal Protection||Neither the Cairo Declaration on Human Rights in Islam nor the Charter of the Organization of the Islamic Conference specifically mention freedom of association.|